Music for Peace

 Oliver Condy takes a look at the long-running history of musicians working towards peace – and introduces a new international organisation continuing the tradition

 ‘When music speaks, everybody understands’.
-The tagline for the new EMMA (or Euro Mediterranean Music Academy) for Peace is a simple but powerful mantra.
+The tagline for EMMA (or Euro Mediterranean Music Academy) for Peace is a simple but powerful mantra.

 Music, it suggests, can succeed where language simply can’t.
 It can excite, thrill, console and comfort without the need for words, and it has the ultimate ability to unite disparate and often opposing communities.